 Everyone knows the joys of a pick-your-own farm, from strawberries to blueberries in season, but you won’t want to miss the chance to experience this at Rock Ridge Vineyard.
 Go behind the scenes in the vineyard - and help harvest grapes in the early fall - for this one-of-a-kind experience in the Stevens Point Area.

 This free agritourism experience puts you in the fields where wine begins its journey at Rock Ridge Vineyard.
 Typically harvest begins in late August through September, but it depends on a number of factors.
-In fact, grapes are harvested when they have reached their optimal pH and sugar content.
+Last year, over 20,000 lbs of grapes were harvested and in fact, grapes are harvested when they have reached their optimal pH and sugar content.

 Did you know: Brix is the unit of measure to determine sugar level – and the resulting potential alcohol content.